 ACPS staff noted that there is robust City-Schools coordination throughout the year.
-The Superintendent and the City Manager meet bi-weekly, and the ACPS Chief Financial Officer Finance Director meets frequently with the Deputy City Manager and has direct access to the Director of the Office of Management and Budget.
-These conversations, particularly among budget finance-staff, accelerate in October and throughout the remainder of the budget process.
-Similarly, there are frequent opportunities for Council and Board leadership to meet throughout the year, including formal joint Council-Board sessions and a 'City-Schools subcommittee,' comprised of elected and staff leadership.
+The Superintendent and the City Manager meet bi-weekly, and the ACPS Chief Financial Officer meets frequently with the Deputy City Manager and has direct access to the Director of the City's Office of Management and Budget.
+These conversations, particularly among budget staff, accelerate in October and throughout the remainder of the budget process.
+Similarly, there are frequent opportunities for Council and Board leadership to meet throughout the year, including formal joint Council-Board sessions and a City-Schools subcommittee composed of elected and staff leadership.
 A joint Council-Board budget work session occurs in late February (after the release of the City Manager's proposed budget).

-Streamlining Opportunities
+ACPS Staff Thoughts on Streamlining Opportunities

-BAC explored opportunities for streamlining the budget process with ACPS budget finance staff, beginning with the budget development process.
-ACPS budget finance staff noted several downsides to trying to shorten the timeline leading up to the Superintendent's proposed budget release, going so far as to say it would be practically "impossible."
+BAC explored opportunities for streamlining the budget process with ACPS budget staff, beginning with the budget development process.
+ACPS budget staff noted several downsides to trying to shorten the timeline leading up to the Superintendent's proposed budget release, going so far as to say it would be practically "impossible."
 One cited risk of shortening the budget development timeline would be to reduce opportunities for staff engagement.
-ACPS budget finance staff described a robust, deliberative process between its office and other ACPS leaders as the budget is refined and developed.
-Faced with a reduced timeline, ACPS budget finance staff might need to make quicker, final decisions on smaller questions where otherwise they'd prefer to engage with responsible staff.
-In making this point, ACPS budget finance staff noted that even budgetary decisions that appear data or formula driven can have nuances with respect to staffing or individual school needs that they like to have time to assess with staff.
+ACPS budget staff described a robust, deliberative process between its office and other ACPS leaders as the budget is refined and developed.
+Faced with a reduced timeline, ACPS budget staff might need to make quicker, final decisions on smaller questions where otherwise they'd prefer to engage with responsible staff.
+In making this point, ACPS budget staff noted that even budgetary decisions that appear data or formula driven can have nuances with respect to staffing or individual school needs that they like to have time to assess with staff and, as described above, some of those decisions are dependent on data that is received during the Fall months.